Jonathan-Rosewood/SEScripts/utility/README.md

  * redundancy &mdash; Simple redundancy manager, ensures that a certain number of blocks in a block group are always enabled.
 Most useful for backup antennas and maybe backup gravity generators.

+ * reversethrust &mdash; Assumes ship is not accelerating and dampeners are on.
+Disables all thrusters, measures current velocity, orients the specified facing toward the current velocity vector, then re-enables thrusters (which should bring the ship to a halt).

  * rotorrangefinder &mdash; Rotor-based rangefinder (parallax rangefinder)

  * rotorstepper &mdash; Uses a PID controller to allow for the precise stepping of rotors.

+ * safemodehandler &mdash; The `SafeModeHandler` interface, used by the safemode module.

  * safemode &mdash; Re-engages dampeners if the ship is ever uncontrolled (will also trigger a timer block and/or call some code in that situation).
 Also starts a timer block if the ship is ever unattended for some amount of time.

- * safetystop &mdash; Lazy way of ensuring a ship can stop.
-Looks for any directions lacking functional thrusters, and if missing, will induce a spin on two axes.
-Otherwise, does nothing (assumes dampeners are engaged, e.g. by safemode).

  * smartundock &mdash; Smartly undocks a ship by thrusting it away from its connector.
 Memorizes the point some distance (e.g. 50 meters) from its mothership's connector.
 Provides a return-to-base command that will fly it (dumbly) back to that undock point.
-With the dampener changes, the simple autopilot I wrote up is no longer really effective or safe.
-But it still works fine for low speeds.

    Also, the recent autopilot API changes to the remote control block kind of makes the custom autopilot moot.
 Though I did experiment with the RC-based autopilot, I opted to stick with the custom autopilot since most of my ships are drones (you cannot engage autopilot while controlling the drone).